prologin/sadm/install_scripts/containers/README.md

 Entry points:

+* `container_setup_host.sh` - Configure the host system to run containers.
+Run this first.
 * `container_setup_gw.sh` - Setup a full gw.prolo in a container
 * `container_setup_rhfs.sh` - Setup a full rhfsX.prolo in a container
 * `container_setup_web.sh` - Setup a full web.prolo in a container